eayvali/DeepRL/DQN_variants/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 This repository contains different deep reinforcement learning arhitectures such as Deep Q-Network (DQN) [1], Double Deep-Q-Learning (DDQN) [2], and Dueling Network[3] implementations.
-The main difference between DQN and DDQN are the choice of target Q values during training.
+The main difference between DQN and DDQN is the choice of target Q values during training.
 Dueling Network uses the DDQN target Q function, but differs from the other two in the representation of the network architecture, which seperates the representation of state values and (state-dependent) action advantages.
 For more details, see [1-3].

 ![Network Architectures](./Results/DQN_Networks.png)